-Access control is a way to electronically control access to a specified area.
+Access control, commonly called card access systems, is a way to electronically control access to a specified area.
 Locking is achieved using various electronic devices such as electric strikes and magnetic locks.
 The control of that area can be achieved by either giving someone access all of the time, only during certain hours, or only on specific days.
 Administrative staff can decide who gets access to what and when they have access to it.
 Event logs store the history of the system, telling the administrative users the time and date that a specific person accessed a specific door.
 New users are easy to create and give access to specific areas.
 Users are easily deleted so they no longer have access to any controlled areas.
 We install these systems in and around the Wilmington area.

 Echo Security, LLC